Online Learning General Information & Technological Requirements

 Student support services, including enrollment counseling, bookstore, library services, tutoring, test proctoring and accessibility services are coordinated through the eCore Administration.

 e-LearningE-learning includes all forms of electronically supported teaching and learning.
 The term is often used to reference both out of classroom and in-classroom educational experiences using technology.
 Most courses at KSU are e-learning courses and use the D2L Brightspace system.
 Course notes, assignments, projects, evaluations and grades may be posted on web pages using this learning management system.
-Face-to-face courses may also be e- learning courses.
-Online Learning includes all forms of e-learning but is predominantly delivered to distance learners.
+Face-to-face courses may also be e- learning courses. distance learning includes all forms of e-learning but is predominantly delivered to distance learners.

-What are the Challenges of Distance Learning
+What are the Challenges of Online Learning

-Distance learning is not easier than traditional classroom learning.
+Online learning is not easier than traditional classroom learning.
 While the benefits are many, students who enroll in an online course because they believe it is easier soon learn differently.
 Self-motivation and discipline are required to succeed in distance learning courses.
 For many, distance learning offers access to education not previously available.
 It also provides a solution to flexibility needs, work and travel responsibilities, and family challenges.

-A successful experience in distance learning requires a basic familiarity with technology.
-Resources are available for students through University Information Technology Services (UITS) for those interested in distance learning but in need of a technology refresher.
+A successful experience in online learning requires a basic familiarity with technology.
+Resources are available for students through University Information Technology Services (UITS) for those interested in online learning but in need of a technology refresher.
 It is also strongly recommended that students have ready access to a computer or laptop with a high-speed Internet access, such as DSL or cable broadband.
 Online courses will require students to download and access course materials.

 Succeeding in Online Courses